gitkatrin/gesture_project/info.md

           -> (c + 4)k filters, applied around each location in the feature map -> (c + 4)kmn outputs (for m x n feature map)
       - like anchor boxes (Faster R-CNN) but apply them on several feature maps of different resolutions
       - allowing different default box shapes in severat feature maps -> discretize the space of possible output box shapes
+    - Training:
+      - ground truth information needs to be assigned to specific outputs in the fixed set of detector outputs
+      - assignment determined -> loss function and back propagation are applied end-to-end
+      - choosing the set of default boxes and scales for detection
+      - scales for detection hard negative mining and data augmentation strategies
+      - matching strategy:
+        -